Food-Grade Lubricants Result In Good Business $ense

 Fact 3: The OEM manual is always a good reference to identify lubricant selection requirements.
 OEM manuals will be adequate most of the time, however, some OEMs know less about machinery lubrication than their customers, which leads to too much freedom for interpretation.
 Typically, the OEM does not factor in environmental changes since any given component could be placed into a wide range of operating environments.
 As oil or grease droplets can seep through bearings, conveyors, can-seamers and ovens, it is still highly recommended to use food-grade lubricants wherever there is the slightest chance of incidental contact with products during the manufacturing process.

-When it comes to food-grade lubricants, choosing the right lubricant for the application and selecting a reliable lubricant manufacturer or supplier are equally essential.
+When it comes to food-grade lubricants, choosing the right match for the application and selecting a reliable manufacturer or supplier are equally essential.
 This accounts for part of any hazards and preventive measures for various food processing industries.

 Contributed by Mark Phang, Senior Technical Manager, Tecsia Lubricants.